timostrating/PHP-JupyterNotebook-Test/README.md

 ```$ sudo apt-get install freetype*``` <-- this wildcard is here to install the tools and the demos

 Pchart uses UTF8 functions to correct the output.
-Only not all php functions that help with UTF8 are in php 7.0 so to get the old php 5 functions working as well we neet to also install this extension.
+Only not all php functions that help with UTF8 are in php 7.0 So we need to get the old php 5 functions working as well.
+So we neet to install this extension as well.

 ```$ sudo apt-get install php7.0-xml``` <-- UTF8 functions from php 5